abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

 The `syslog` and `graylog` protocol messaging are supported too.

-The default features for each handlers are :
+The default features for each handler are:

 | handler              | Features   |